-Up until June 01, 2009, you could visit the Caribbean with just your state-issued photo ID and a birth certificate as long you were traveling by sea.
+Previously, you could visit the Caribbean with just your state-issued photo ID and a birth certificate as long you were traveling by sea.
 You only needed a passport if you were flying.
-However, on June 01 of last year, the final phase of the Western Hemisphere Travel Initiative (WHTI) went into effect.
+However, the final phase of the Western Hemisphere Travel Initiative (WHTI) is now in full effect and passports are now required for most travel to the Caribbean.

 The WHTI requires US citizens traveling by sea to the Caribbean to carry one of the following documents: